Intelinsidecom/LK-Decompilation-ckt72_w_kk/README.md

 If it does not have permissions to execute give the file to do it, if you get errors in kernel building process give permissions for every folder and file in the folder or just execute GrantPerms.sh script with sudo

-if it says "ld" is missing just install binutils and if "gcc" is missing or whatewer just install gcc
+if it says "ld" is missing just install binutils and if "gcc" is missing just install gcc

    Ubuntu example: